Sage Bambino Plus Review

 There’s no doubt in my mind that the Bambino is leaps and bounds above the lower cost espresso coffee coffee machines on the market that I’m aware of, when it comes to milk texturing.

-So all the above combined implies the Bambino plus has the ability for better espresso coffee and better textured milk than with practically any other espresso coffee brewing tool on the market within a price range of up to around £300.
+So all the above combined suggests the Bambino plus has the ability for better espresso coffee coffee and better textured milk than with practically any other espresso coffee coffee brewing equipment on the market within a price range of up to around £300.

-Truly the only machine I think really competes with the Bambino plus at this price, is the Gaggia Classic.
+Truly the only machine I think extremely competes with the Bambino plus at this price, is the Gaggia Classic.

-But, of the box without any modification, in my simple opinion, the classic isn’t up to the abilities of the Bambino plus, not straight out of the box.
+But, of the box without any modification, in my modest opinion, the classic isn’t up to the abilities of the Bambino plus, not straight out of the box.

 It doesn’t come with a PID, as the Bambino Plus does.
 You have to pay for that separately and retro fit it.

-It doesn’t come at 9 bar, you have to mod it to be 9 bar, although that’s quick and only about a tenner.
+It doesn’t come at 9 bar, you have to mod it to be 9 bar, even though that’s quick and only about a tenner.

-It doesn’t have the ability for pre-infusion, unless you fit a more expensive PID kit which includes pre steeping.
+It doesn’t have the ability for pre-infusion, unless you fit a more expensive PID kit which includes pre infusion.

 The same is true of the Rancilio Silvia, too.
-An espresso coffee coffee brewing equipment at a hundred quid or so above the Bambino Plus & the Gaggia Classic.
+An espresso coffee coffee machine at a hundred quid or so above the Bambino Plus & the Gaggia Classic.

-So, straight out of the box, with no modifications, the Sage Bambino plus, as far as I’m worried is among the perfect espresso machines at present for this kind of price – both in terms of shot quality, and certainly in terms of user friendliness and beginner friendliness.
+So, straight out of the box, with no modifications, the Sage Bambino plus, as far as I’m anxious is among the perfect espresso machines at present for this kind of price – both in terms of shot quality, and indeed in terms of user friendliness and beginner friendliness.

-Add to the above that it’s incredibly compact, portable & good looking, and there you have the reasons that it’s extremely hard to get hold of one of these machines at the moment, as they’ve become among the most of popular espresso coffee coffee machines in the UK.
+Add to the above that it’s incredibly compact, portable & good looking, and there you have the reasons that it’s really hard to get hold of one of these machines at the moment, as they’ve become one of the many popular espresso coffee coffee machines in the UK.

 What about the negatives?